Chicken Delight: History

-Products
+Menu

 Chicken Delight serves chicken-based products such as chicken wings, buffalo wings, chicken fingers, and chicken burgers.
 The chain also offers pizza, popcorn shrimp, ribs, and a variety of side dishes including french fries, onion rings, poutine (mostly in Canadian locations), potato salad, macaroni salad, and coleslaw.
 The only dessert product that Chicken Delight offers is cheesecake.

-The chain also features Pizza and Chicken combos, and individual and family dinners.
-All the individual dinners come with sides of fries, coleslaw, and a bread roll.
-The family dinner comes with the same sides as the individual dinners, but gravy is added.
-The Pizza and Chicken combos consist of a pie and a range from 6-15 pieces of chicken, comes complete with fries and gravy as the sides.

-Chicken Delight serves Pepsi products.
-They come in either cans, 2 liter bottles, or smaller 20 oz. bottles.

 Legal cases

 When Chicken Delight was founded, franchisers typically used one of two different methods for collecting revenue.
 One was to collect 4% to 8% of gross sales, as is typically done now.
 The other method was to require their franchisees to buy all their equipment and packaging from the franchisor.
 In the latter scheme Chicken Delight franchisees paid a little extra for each paper cup, each paper plate, the chicken-coating mix, etc., providing the franchisor with income for corporate operations, advertising, and profit.
 Some franchisees (and their legal representatives) believed this scheme ran afoul of the Sherman Anti-Trust Act, which requires that the franchisor not sell products above fair market value.
 In the 1960s a lawsuit was filed on behalf of 94 franchisees and, in 1971, the plaintiffs won a precedent-setting ruling from the US 9th Circuit Court of Appeals that broke the franchise contract for all stores and awarded damages to the plaintiffs.
 (Siegel v.
 Chicken Delight, 448 F.2d 43 (9th Cir.
 1971); reversed in modern times by decisions such as Queen City Pizza v.
 Domino's Pizza, 124 F.3d 430 (1997).)

 The lawsuit win proved to be a Pyrrhic victory because Consolidated Foods (Now Sara Lee Corporation), then-owner of Chicken Delight, abandoned the business in the US, leaving all its former US franchisees to fend for themselves.
 Today, some of the old US stores operate independently under names reminiscent of the original, such as "Chicken Tonight."